 Recalled Ford f-150

 This is a quick article on how to check for ford recalls on any year or model Ford car or truck.
-It use to be if you really wanted to find out if there was an open recall due on your vehicle one had to stop by a dealership and get the service adviser to plug the V.I.N or vehicle identification number into the Ford oasis system.
+In the past, if you really wanted to find out if there was an open recall due on your vehicle you had to stop by a dealership.
+Then you had to beg a service adviser to plug the V.I.N or vehicle identification number into the Ford oasis system.

-VIN numbers are unique 17-digit serial numbers assigned to all mass produced automobiles.
-Ford oasis stands for On-Line Automotive Service Information System.
-When you enter a specific vehicle identification number this system provides a printable report about work performed under warranty and any recalls that where already done.
+VIN numbers are the unique 17 digit number assigned to all mass produced automobiles.
+Ford OASIS stands for, On-Line Automotive Service Information System.
+When you enter a specific vehicle ID this system provides a printable report about work performed under warranty and any recalls that where already done.
 More importantly the report includes any recalls that are still open on that vehicle.

 I worked at a Lincoln Mercury dealer as a service adviser for a short time and found this tool extremely helpful.
-After writing an article recently on my other website about the Ford cruise control recall which I believe is the largest recall in the company’s history, I found out that there is an alternative for owners to plug in the vehicle identification number themselves online to see if there’s any open recalls on that car or truck.
+After writing an article recently on my other website about the Ford cruise control brake switch recall, which I believe is the largest recall in the company’s history, I found an alternative for owners to plug in the vehicle identification number themselves online.
+Now you can see if there’s any open recalls on your car or truck at your convenience.

 This works for all Ford, Lincoln and Mercury publicly issued recall notices.
 So without further delay this is where you can check for ford recalls.
 That text link will take you Continue reading

 Some vehicles are susceptible to broken power seat switches.
 My neighbor has a late 90s Ford pickup that has had the control switch for the power seats replaced several times.
 Although he would like to blame his wife I think it is actually a poor design.

 The power control master switch sticks way out from the base of the seat.
 It’s positioned in such a way that when you swing your feet in (depending on the length of your legs and the size of your feet) the Master control is kind of in the way.